smorad/um_cisc_7404/01_intro.typ

 - Economics #pause
 - Computer science #pause
 - Military science
+*/
+==
+What is the current state of artificial decision making? #pause

+TODO Videos

 Let us look at the history of decision making
 ==